qfpl/applied-fp-course/bonus/mtl.md

 3. The `Monad` instance is pattern-matching some `Either`-flavoued stuff, and calling `(>>=)`.
 It is using no `IO`-specific features.

-This means that we can generalise the `AppM` instance over any underlying monad:
+This means that we can generalise `AppM` over any underlying monad:

 ```haskell
 -- Exercise: What are the constraints on the Functor instance?
 Check with `:i`.